ComicScrip/dockerized-customers-api/README.md

 ## Without Docker

 Install MySQL (5.7) on your OS.
-Then, change variables in .env file to match your MySQL DB settings.
+Then, change variables in .env file to match your MySQL DB settings (you'll have to manually create the dev and tess databases in your MySQL instance).

 ### Run the app